Existential nihilism

 Existential nihilism is the philosophical theory that life has no objective meaning or purpose.
 The inherent meaninglessness of life is largely explored in the philosophical school of existentialism, where one can potentially create their own subjective "meaning" or "purpose".
 The supposed conflict between our desire for meaning and the reality of a meaningless world is explored in the philosophical school of absurdism.
 Of all types of nihilism, existential nihilism has received the most literary and philosophical attention.

 History

 Ecclesiastes in the Bible extensively explores the meaninglessness of life.

-The words of the Teacher, [a] son of David, king in Jerusalem:
+The words of the Teacher, son of David, king in Jerusalem: